yanping/rue-tuscany/_posts/2010-05-18-facebook-privacy.markdown

 ---
 layout: post
-title: Dealing with Facebook Privacy Issues
+title: Love and Hate Relationship with Facebook
 location: Ottawa, Canada
 excerpt: Perhaps shallow friendships are better than none?
 ---